fricciardi/datetime2/docs/calendars.rst

 .. attribute:: GregorianCalendar.day

    These attributes are read-only integer numbers.
-Month will be between 1 and 12, day will be between 1 and the number of days in the corresponding month.
+There is no restriction on the value of the year.
+Month will be between 1 and 12.
+Day will be between 1 and the number of days in the corresponding month.
+These attributes are read-only: an :exc:`AttributeError` exception is raised when trying to change any of them.

-Two static method have been implemented to give details of a Gregorian year:
+Two static method have been implemented to return details of a Gregorian year:

 .. staticmethod:: GregorianCalendar.is_leap_year(year)